Package Wings Installation

 Configure Wings

 Before starting Wings, you need to configure it to connect to your Calagopus Panel.
-To do this, create the Node on the Panel ((WIP INSERT GUIDE LINK HERE)) Then, paste the copied configuration command into your terminal, which will look something like this:
+To do this, create the Node on the Panel using this guide here.
+Then, paste the copied configuration command into your terminal, which will look something like this:

 calagopus-wings configure --join-data xxxxxxTo test the configuration, you can run: